 As a data controller, we fully comply with the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 and the UK General Data Protection Regulations (UKGDPR).
 We will also comply with all applicable clinical confidentiality guidelines.

 Any questions relating to Data Privacy with Totally plc or this Policy should be sent by email to email@example.com, or by writing to Totally plc, Cardinal Square West, 10 Nottingham Road, Derby, DE1 3QT

 Alternatively, you can call our Data Protection Officer on 020 3866 3330.

 We may collect and process the following data from you:

-- Information you consent to provide Totally plc that is required to carry out our obligations arising from any contracts entered between you and us, or potential contracts that may be in liaison between you and us.
+- Information you to provide Totally plc that is required to carry out our obligations arising from any interaction, contact or contracts entered between you and us, or potential interaction that may be in liaison between you and us.